S1MS4/Car-Tracking-with-YOLO/README.md

         pass
 ```

-* Two concrete implementations derive from `BaseModel`:
+- Two concrete implementations derive from `BaseModel`:

-  * `YOLOModel`: A general wrapper for the Ultralytics YOLO model.
+  - `YOLOModel`: A general wrapper for the Ultralytics YOLO model.
-  * `YOLOv8Model`: A version with optional confidence threshold filtering for more control over detection quality.
+  - `YOLOv8Model`: A version with optional confidence threshold filtering for greater control over detection quality.

 ```python
 class YOLOModel(BaseModel):